sprour/memebuster/README.md

 Serverless + Serverless Authentication + Angular 2 Boilerplate

 This should get you up and running with a new website easily.
-I'm developing this while learning and it may not always follow best practices, don't trust me.
+I'm developing this while learning and it may not always follow best practices, **don't trust me**.

+I'd be happy to hear about ways of improving this, drop me an email or open an issue.

 # Features

-Login via Facebook or Google
-Saves a simple user profile from your login provider in DynamoDb Sample REST methods to show how to manipulate a DynamoDb table
+Login via Facebook or Google (you could set up MS too) Saves a simple user profile from your login provider in DynamoDb Sample REST methods to show how to manipulate a DynamoDb table